 Akademija Piva (“Beer Academy”) is a brewpub in the newer part of the downtown.
 It is a large, attractive pub with good food.
 The Akademija range includes five mainstays – Profesor Doktor (IPA), Brat Dekan (Oktoberfest), Čista Desetka (Weissbeer), Vrhunski Magistar (Pale Lager), and Vječiti Apsolvent (Dark Lager) and they have a seasonal or specialty on tap at any given time.
 I ordered a flight of all six of their beers and was brought an array of very large samples (maybe 12 oz. each).
 The seasonal was a summer beer that incorporated grapes to interesting effect.
 IPA’s in Montenegro are generally much less hoppy than would be found in the USA – several brewers explained that this is an accommodation to local tastes.
 It suited me just fine as I am one of those people who think that many IPA’s are home are severely over-hopped.
 Academija was the only of the craft beers that I found (canned) in markets or bodegas, although infrequently.

 Montenegro Brewing was the smallest and newest micro (nano) brewery I visited in Montenegro but their partners do not lack energy, positivity, or enthusiasm about craft beer and brewing.
 The partners, Vasilije Prelevic, Marko Kuveljić, Jovan Grubač, and Momir Todorović, are four friends who all are moonlighting in the brewery business at this point.
 They are located in a rural area near the town of Spuž, just west of the city.
-They have refurbished a former smokehouse in a farm field near a bend in Zeta River to be their brewery and they bring their brewing water from spring 15 km away.
+They have refurbished a former smokehouse in a farm field near a bend in Zeta River to be their brewery and they bring their brewing water from a spring 15 km away.
 Their beer is organic and we talked about their interest in the possibility of an all-Montenegrin ingredient beer as a special someday.
 I had a great time hanging out with these guys while they brewed into the wee hours one night – talking beer and drinking their Zora ale.
 Zora is an American Pale Ale (APA) but I think they should dub it an MPA (Montenegrin Pale Ale).
 Zora means sunrise and we almost made it to then.

 Paun Pivo is a family business that started with a desire to build a sustainable business in Montenegro.
 The family involved include a father, son, and cousin at the brewery and an uncle in Sweden who was involved in the financing.
 Paun means “peacock” and I have to say I got a good laugh out of some hidden symbolism in the Paun logo (you’ll have to ask the Paun folks about that yourself).
 The son (and lead brewer), Koča Paunović is an easy-going guy who I enjoyed spending a bit of time with.
 The Paun range is a hoppy lager and a red lager — both of which I enjoyed.
 Koča told me that he learned brewing by apprenticing at Dogma Brewery in Belgrade, Serbia.
 In addition to being a brewery, Paun imports and distributes Dogma products in Montenegro.
 Koča told me that he figures craft beer culture in Serbia is 7-8 years ahead of Montenegro.
 He sees the Montenegrin market as slow to change, but it is changing.
 He foresees the day when there could be a market for beers like New England IPA, but a key for them is to understand the current market and respond to it.
 Paun is along a highway in the countryside west of Podgorica and has a space set aside where they plan to create a destination beer garden.

 Budva Craft is a gypsy brewer that brews in the Podgorica area (at Paun) but whose outlets are at Budva, a resort town on the Adriatic coast.
 I visited with their founder Robert Vadjon and his associate at their restaurant and beer bar in Budva called the Garden Cafe.
 They produce one beer so far — a pale ale called Beerhouse Barba Niko.
 Barba Niko was a local fisherman and pub owner in the old days of Budva before it became a big tourist draw and now days evokes nostalgia for those times.
 Like many of the other brewers, Robert started as a homebrewer.
 He sees an IPA and maybe a lager in his brewing future and if things work out his own brewery.
-For me, he was the most knowledgeable person I met about the other brewers in Montenegro and he helped me with several leads.
+He was the most knowledgeable person I met about the other brewers in Montenegro and he helped me with several leads.

 Pivo Podgorica, also west of the city on the road to Niksik is a brewery I became aware of late during my visit and I was really pleased to be able to fit it in on my way to the airport to fly away.
 The founder, Alexander “Sasha” Durović established a successful printing business that he has largely turned over to son to pursue his love of and interest in brewing.
 The brewery is co-located with printing business and has space earmarked for expansion.
 They make a classic lager that I was glad to have found the previous night at a pub in the old town area.
 I could tell that Sasha puts his all into his brewing and it shows up in the result — a nice, clean, balanced lager.